OlyPrep/olyprep.github.io/content/olympiad/ioi/getting-started/intro.md

 +++
+title = "Introduction to IOI"
 template = "lesson.html"
-chapter = "ioi/intro"
-topic = "intro"
+description = "What is IOI?"
 +++

 This is the introduction to the International Olympiad in Informatics (IOI).